VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Very Long-time evolution

 In summary, the asymptotic value of the aspect ratio is

+Here the relativistic (Newtonian) limit corresponds to the early (late) phase of the aspect-ratio evolution in Fig.~\ref{fig:18hyz_ratio}.
 The time at which the ratio takes the minimum is estimated as a conjunction point of radii of the jet center in both limits.
 The latter is roughly given by the energy conservation:

 By equating them one can derive the timescale